Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Introduction

 In this work, we aim to provide new insights into producer competition and the equilibria of recommender systems.
 We take a departure from much of the related literature that aims at understanding equilibria and dynamics when producers try to maximize \emph{exposure} (i.e., how many users see their content).
 We instead focus on producers interested in maximizing \emph{engagement}, a metric that encompasses not just exposure but also how much users interact with content.
-Our main goal is to understand the extent to which and the conditions under which we observe content specialization, defined as different producers choosing to produce different types of content rather than homogeneous content.

-\paragraph{Related work} The study of strategic behaviour and incentives among content creators in recommender systems has seen much interest recently, starting from the seminal works of \citet{raifer2017information, basat2017game, ben2018game, ben2019convergence, ben2019recommendation, ben2020content}.
-These works introduce game-theoretic models of competition among producers or creators that are interested in maximizing exposure.
-While these initial works often restrict content creators to finite strategy spaces by having them choose from a pre-specified, finite catalog, the most related works to ours~\citep{meena-ss, hron2022modeling, topk-recsys,yao2023rethinking,hu2023incentivizing} have relaxed this assumption and focus on creators with continuous strategy sets.